hcs42/heapkeeper-old/doc/tutorial.rst

 .. code-block:: sh

     $ python src/hk.py
+    This is Heapkeeper's shell.
+    Type h() to get help.
+    Type q() to quit without saving.
     >>>

 The ``>>>`` sign indicates that we got a Python prompt where we can type any